chaohuichen/tandem_trivia/README.md

 - [Jest](https://jestjs.io/)

 ## Set Up

-In the project directory, you can run:
+Clone this repo onto your local machine, then in the project directory, you can run:

 ### `npm run start` or `yarn start`